KoljaWindeler/ytube_music_player/README.md

 **2. The easiest way to prcocede is to convert is to use the config flow of homeassistant**
 1. Open Settings -> Integrations -> "add integration" -> "YouTube Music Player"
 2. Paste the cookie into the first field
-3. Make sure that the path below is valif for your environment.
-Docker uses /config/ but ymmv.
+3. Make sure that the path below is valid for your environment.
+Docker uses /config/, but ymmv.
 4. Save, it will claim that it worked (hopefully) but you still have to add the configuration to you yaml!
 (full storage based configuration isn't working yet)